dotku/job-hunt/README.md

 Continous popularity would be the key.
 It make your company famous.

 4. World Wide Impact
 Many local stores are pouplar, but they are just local store.
-The best few must have world wide impact.
+The best few (it might be the 500 hundreds) are always have world wide impact.